 An integrated design environment for embedded systems that can be extended and customised.
 This covers software, hardware/software and system design tools for holistic design, from applications down to component and platform level.
 Important challenges encompass flexibility of the platform to support different applications, increased interoperability of tools primarily from SME vendors and openness in order to facilitate the entry of new industry players, support associated standardisation, easily import existing components and/or handle upgrades.
 Key issues include: (i) technology for efficient resource management, (ii) tools supporting design space exploration, in particular trade-offs when co-developing hardware and software; and (iii) advanced model-driven development.

 The objective is to support one IP only to address design tool integration.
 STREPs should target specific issues or topics.

-8 See the ARTEMIS WP sub-programmes at http://www.artemis-ju.eu c) Coordination of national, regional and EU-wide R&D strategies
+c) Coordination of national, regional and EU-wide R&D strategies